 Accurate Measurement - Measure your shower door opening width at the bottom, middle, and top.

 Filler - Additional material which matches enclosure lineals that is used to fill gaps or uneven openings.
-Fillers may be tapered if required to fill out-of-square or out-of- plumb conditions.
+Fillers may be tapered if required to fill out-of-level or out-of- plumb conditions.
 These are most commonly used on framed and semi-frameless shower doors.

 Centerline - An imaginary line used as the center point of the shower enclosure.
 Often times the center of the curb.
 Centerline dimensions are commonly referred to when measuring for neo-angle shower enclosures and for installation of the bottom curbs.